 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory."
 "O Death, where is your sting?
 O Hades, where is your victory?"
 The sting of death is sin, and the strength of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 (1 Corinthians 15:53–57)

-Join us here next month when we wrap up the series by covering episodes three through six.
+Join us here next month when we cover episodes three through five.